kris-brown/SMT_term_rewriting/INSTALL.md

 ```

 # Step 2
 Make the install locations available via environment variables.
-Supposing `cosa2` was installed to the directory `/some_path/`, a simple way to do this is to edit your `~/.bashrc` with the following line:
+Supposing `cosa2` was installed to the directory `/some_path/`, a simple way to do this is to edit your `~/.bashrc` (then `source` it) with the following line:
 ```
-export LD_LIBRARY_PATH=/some_path/cosa2/deps/smt-switch/local/lib:/some_path/cosa2/local/lib:$LD_LIBRARY_PATH
+export LD_LIBRARY_PATH=/some_path/cosa2/local/lib:/some_path/cosa2/deps/smt-switch/local/lib:$LD_LIBRARY_PATH
-export LIBRARY_PATH=/some_path/cosa2/deps/smt-switch/local/lib:/some_path/cosa2/local/lib:$LIBRARY_PATH
+export LIBRARY_PATH=/some_path/cosa2/local/lib:/some_path/cosa2/deps/smt-switch/local/lib:$LIBRARY_PATH
 export CPLUS_INCLUDE_PATH=/some_path/cosa2/local/include/cosa2:/some_path/cosa2/deps/smt-switch/local/include:$CPLUS_INCLUDE_PATH
 ```